Skip to content

 Reproduce a Production Issue Locally

-1. Pull the production database locally
+1. Pull (or import) the database

 bash